Skip to main content

 1. Italian Lakes, Piedmont

-Spot A-list mountain views reflected in Italy’s most beautiful lakes.
+Spot A-list mountain views reflected in Italy’s most beautiful lakes in the Piedmont region.

 2. Milan Cathedral (Duomo di Milano), Piedmont

-The must-see Milan Cathedral is beautiful inside and out (and on the roof).
+The must-see Milan Cathedral is beautiful both inside and out (as well as from the roof).

 3. Mantua, Lombardy